Hardstylist/srd/README.md

 # Welcome to Hoyt's SRD Repo
 THU 5 MAY 2022 at 0600 US EDT
 ---
-1. On arm64e, building the default Apple example-cryptex fails.
-Conftest is the issue with invalid code signature,bad quotes around cli args and other depreciated macros which makes the dropbear build useless for SRD.
+1. On arm64e, building the default Apple example-cryptex fails. configure / conftest is the issue with invalid code signature, bad quotes around cli args and other depreciated macros which makes the dropbear build useless for SRD.
 Use the pre-built DMG's using arm64e.
 Also, cryptex personalizations from X86_64 result with a Crash, see Issues https://github.com/xsscx/srd/issues/26 & https://github.com/xsscx/srd/issues/25.
 Creating a workaround now() for a fix.
 Use pre-built DMG's and install from arm64e only since X86_64 doesn't work for cryptexctl or CryptexManager due to AMFIResearch Complaints.

 2. This Repo will become Code Only with basic readme.rtfm and all Write-ups, Comments moved to https://srd.cx to lower the Noise for Cloning.
 Hopefully the mothership will catchup soon with fixes this will make this exercise m00t.